 We want to help you make more informed decisions.
 Some links on this page — clearly marked — may take you to a partner website and may result in us earning a referral commission.
 For more information, see How We Make Money.

-The Internal Revenue Service (IRS) this week began sending eligibility letters to families who qualify for advance Child Tax Credit payments, which will start next month.
+The Internal Revenue Service (IRS) in recent weeks sent eligibility letters to families who qualify for advance Child Tax Credit payments, which started July 15.

 The credit was temporarily expanded for 2021 under U.S. President Joe Biden’s American Rescue Plan in March.
 Not only did the amount of the credit increase, but the credit will be partially paid in advance.
 This year, eligible families will receive half of the overall amount they qualify for as monthly payments, which will be sent from July through December.
 That’s equal to up to $300 per month for each qualifying child under age 6, or up to $250 per month for each qualifying child between 6 and 17.

 More than 36 million American families can expect to receive letters, the IRS said, based on information in their 2019 or 2020 tax returns.
 For non-filers, the IRS will use information submitted when registering for Economic Impact Payments last year.